Folio III Field Notes

 Step 2: Apply ReLU activation

-Apply ReLU activation function:
+Apply the ReLU activation function:

 \[ a_1 = \text{ReLU}(z_1) = \text{ReLU}(\begin{bmatrix}-0.3, 1.15, 0.75\end{bmatrix}) = \begin{bmatrix}0, 1.15, 0.75\end{bmatrix} \]